mwvgroup/pwv_kpno/doc/install.rst

 **pwv_kpno** is designed to be compatible with both Python 2.7 and 3.6.
 The use of other python versions is possible, but not explicitly supported.
-If you experience issues with installing that are not resolved by trying the suggestions below, please raise an issue on `GitHub
+If you experience problems installing **pwv_kpno** that are not resolved by trying the suggestions below, please raise an issue on `GitHub
 <https://github.com/mwvgroup/pwv_kpno>`_.

 Installation